KlaudiaPolan/Weather-conditions/README.md

 Preview link: https://klaudiapolan.github.io/weather-conditions/
 This website shows weather conditions in Katowice.
-It uses an API key.
+It uses the API key.
 The information comes from http://openweathermap.org.

 Used languages and technologies: